 18.3 Patent Indemnity.

-Contractor expressly warrants and represents that it shall indemnify, defend and save Owner, Lender and each of their respective Affiliates, successors, assigns, officers, directors, employees and agents harmless from and against any and all claims whatsoever arising from or in any manner related to an infringement of patents or the improper use of other proprietary rights which may occur in connection with Contractor’s or any Subcontractor’s performance of the Work pursuant to this Agreement and the ownership or use of the Facility or any part thereof provided by Contractor or any Subcontractor; provided that Contractor shall have no indemnity obligations hereunder with respect to any claim arising out of Equipment except for Equipment which was manufactured in accordance with Contractor’s design and specifications.
+Contractor expressly warrants and represents that it shall indemnify, defend and save Owner, Lender and each of their respective Affiliates, successors, assigns, officers, directors, employees and agents harmless from and against any and all claims whatsoever arising from or in any manner related to an infringement of patents or the improper use of other proprietary rights which may occur in connection with Contractor’s or any Subcontractor’s performance of the Work pursuant to this Agreement and the ownership or use of the Facility or any part thereof provided by Contractor or any Subcontractor; provided that Contractor shall have no indemnity obligations hereunder with respect to any claim arising out of Equipment except to the extent such claim arises directly from any design or specification provided by Contractor.
 This Article 18 states the entire liability of Contractor for patent infringement in connection with the performance of the Work and ownership and use of the Facility or any part thereof provided by Contractor or any Subcontractor.

 18.4 Notice.